Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Introduction

-\paragraph{Evaluation.} In the first evaluation of its kind, we use \system to evaluate the utility and performance of the selected mechanisms on real data.
-Our dataset includes \numqueries real queries written by analysts at \extend{Uber}{the company in which \system is deployed}.
+\paragraph{Evaluation.} We evaluate the scalability of \system on real queries written by analysts at \extend{Uber}{the company in which \system is deployed}, using a 300 million rows sampled from the production data.
+Our evaluation results demonstrate that mechanism implementations built with \system are capable of scaling to real-world analysis tasks.

 \paragraph{Contributions.} In summary, we make the following contributions: